 Why doesn't old radium paint glow in the dark?
 You can't see radiation, and radium paint only glowed because the radioactive radium was mixed with a fluorescent compound, usually based on zinc sulfide.
 Radiation from the radium would hit the zinc sulphide, which would emit light in response.
 Over time the fluorescence property of the zinc sulfide was worn out by the radiation, and that is why the paint no longer glows in the dark.
 The radium is still there, almost as active as the day the paint was mixed, but the fluorescent compound no longers gives off light when it is hit by radiation.

-Radium and its decay products, the things it breaks down into (and the things that those things also break down into) are alpha, beta and gamma emitters.
+Radium and its decay products, the things it breaks down into (and the things that those things also break down into) emit alpha, beta and gamma rays.
 Alpha particles are composed of two neutrons and two protons, the same as the nucleus of a helium atom.
 This means that they are (relatively) large and slow moving, and have a positive charge.
 They can be stopped by a few inches of air or by the surface layers of your skin or, more importantly, the case or crystal of your watch.
 However, if flakes of radium paint are inhaled they can sit in the lungs, where the alpha radiation can hit the delicate (much more delicate than skin) internal tissue of the lungs and cause tumours.
 Beta particles are electrons which will also be stopped by the watch case or crystal.
 Gamma rays are electromagnetic radiation, like light or X-rays, but with higher energy.
 They will easily pass through the case of a watch.